ESSENTIALS OF DIAGNOSIS

 The Centers for Disease Control and Prevention (CDC) estimates that there are 1.7 million TBIs annually in the United States.
 Of these, approximately 75% are considered to be mild TBI, or concussions.
 Despite this fact, brain injury is thought to be a contributing factor in nearly one third of all injury-related deaths.
 Of the 1.7 million patients with TBIs annually, 80% are treated and released from an emergency department; however, 275,000 are hospitalized.
 The CDC estimates that 52,000 people die each year from injuries related to head trauma.
 Currently there is no estimate for the number of brain injuries that occur in which people never present to an emergency department or seek medical care.
 The CDC estimates the total of direct and indirect costs related to TBI to be $60 billion annually.

 Falls are the leading cause of all TBIs and are responsible for 35% of head injuries in the general population.
 Falls are an even greater cause of TBI in children and the elderly, accounting for 50% of TBIs in children younger than 14 years and for 61% of TBIs in adults aged 65-plus.
 Motor vehicle accidents and traffic-related accidents cause 17% of head injuries.
 Struck by or against events (eg, colliding with a moving or stationary object) cause another 16% of head injuries.
 Assaults account for 10% of head injuries.
-Brain injury is more common in males ...
+Brain injury is more ...